 - 1. Have a hall pass unless accompanied by an adult. - 2.
-Use facilities properly.
+Use facilities properly (quietly and safely).
 Flush urinals and toilets after each use. - 3.
-Behave quietly and safely. - 4.
-Do not place foreign objects or excess paper in sinks or toilets. - 5.
+Do not place foreign objects or excess paper in sinks or toilets. - 4.
 Do not play in the water.